peter-duongGHub/T2A2/README.md

 - **date**: Defines date player was created
 - **role**: Defines the players role in the game
 - **game_id**: Defines the foreign key referenced from the games model
+- **user_id**: Defines the foreign key referenced from the user model
 - **game**: Defines the relationship between the games model and the players model
 - **events**: Defines the relationship between the players model and the events model
 - **comments**: Defines the relationship between the players model and the comments model
+- **user**: Defines the relationship between the players model and the user model

 #### Player Schema